 Post-Brexit talks gear up for fish fight between EU, UK

-The United Kingdom and the European Union are parting ways on Friday and one of the first issues to address is what will happen to the fishing grounds they shared
+The United Kingdom and the European Union are parting ways on Friday and one of the first issues to address is what will happen to the fishing grounds they share

 KILKEEL, Northern Ireland -- When it comes to U.K.-European Union relations, there's nothing like slapping a fish around.
 After all, both sides have been contesting who rules their waves practicallysince the United Kingdom became a member in 1973.

-So it's not so surprising that once the United Kingdom officially leaves the EU on Friday night, one of th e first things the two sides will wrestle over during negotiations on their post-divorce relationship is the comparatively tiny fisheries industry.
+So it's not so surprising that once the U.K. officially leaves the EU on Friday night, one of th e first things the two sides will wrestle over during negotiations on their post-divorce relationship is the comparatively tiny fisheries industry.

 “Perhaps in many ways, fisheries is the acid test of Brexit," said British politician and leading Brexiteer Nigel Farage.